- Books, Literature, and Writing

 Sadly I was not able to find Official BookCrossing labels on Amazon

 but here are some books plates that should work out if only to write the BCID code with a message in it.

 Also one I think is really cute... maybe you can even include a library style checkout card, for people to sign & date as it travels.

-You They have a supply store if you'd like to order The bookplates, bookmarks, bags, there's even starter kits.
+you can go on the BookCrossing supply store if you'd like to order The bookplates, bookmarks, bags, there is even starter kits.

 But you do not need this stuff (though it does help)

 I love using these to lend out books as well as when I've 'freed a book'

 You can include the BCID code on it so the others can enter it in the site when they find it as well as write their name.
 If you want you can even make 'review cards' to slip in with the 'check out' card so others can read a quick summary of what You thought of it as well as anyone else who finds it